siuying/guard-xctool-test/README.md

 # guard-xctool-test

-Xctool test guard allows you to automically & intelligently aunch specs when files are modified.
+guard-xctool-test allows you to automically & intelligently launch specs when files are modified.

 ## Installation